 The needs the realtor has are different from a regular business.
 A realtor has a complex offer to sell.

 There are multiple people involved in the transaction and many relationships to manage.
 How much a realtor makes is directly related to how good they are keeping everything together.
-In other words, the average realtor salary is directly related to their average ability to manage relationships.
+In other words, the average salary for realtors is directly related to their average ability to manage relationships.

-The highest producers understand that technology can enhance the relationship and give everybody the one-on-one attention they deserve.
+The most successful real estate professionals understand that technology can enhance relationships and give clients the one-on-one attention they deserve.

 Every email, phone call, text message and homing pigeon needs to go into the CRM.
-Think of a CRM as an extension to your brain.
-Whenever something happens you make sure it gets documented in the CRM so that way in the future you don't have to rely on memory or documentation kept in multiple places.
+Whenever something happens you make sure it gets documented in the CRM, so you don't have to rely on memory or documentation kept in multiple places.

 One of the easiest ways to maximize your CRM is to sync your professional email address to your CRM.
 This way, you don't have to worry about anything other than replying to emails.
-The system acts like your assistant in the background to keep track of every inbound and outbound email.
+The system acts like your assistant in the background, keeping track of every inbound and outbound email.

 To really maximize the effectiveness of your real estate CRM, reply to emails from within the CRM directly.
 This minimizes distractions and allows you to focus on the conversation at hand, get a meaningful reply back, and move on to the next thing.

 If you really want to get fancy, have your CRM automatically create a task for you when people take certain actions.
-For example, when somebody fills out the contact form on your website that can automatically create a task for you to follow up with them.
-Or later in the sales conversation you can have your CRM create a follow up task once somebody has signed a contract.
+For example, when somebody fills out the contact form on your website, an automation can create a task for you to follow up with them.
+Or later in the sales conversation, you can have your CRM create a follow-up task when a contract is signed.

-If you're going to use text messaging as a realtor, you need to follow the same best practices as email: Make sure that your text messages are syncing into your CRM.
-Remember, the point is to use technology as an extension of your brain and nurture the relationship in the best way possible.
-Not only should all messages be in one place, you should be able to see a timeline of the communications, too.
+If you're going to use text messaging or text marketing as a realtor, you need to follow the same best practices as email: Make sure that your text messages are syncing into your CRM.
+Not only should all messages be in one place, but you should also be able to see a timeline of the communications.

-The most powerful form of communication will always happen in person.
-This means that your real estate CRM needs to also be able to handle your appointments.
-Like your tasks, you want to be able to see your appointments in one place easily, especially if you are driving around or meeting with a variety of people (which you likely do).
+The most powerful form of communication will always happen in person — so any CRM software for small business you choose needs to also handle your appointments.
+Like your tasks, you will be able to see your appointments in one place easily, especially if you are driving around or meeting with a variety of people (which you likely do).

 To make sure your appointments do not overlap, connect your CRM to your primary calendar.
-This way, when you are offering an appointment, you can do it right from within the CRM and not have to worry about double booking yourself.
+This prevents you from double-booking yourself when offering an appointment time.
+Some CRMs can even show addresses on a map, so you can plan for the proper drive time.

 In fact, most sales conversations in real estate happen over a long period of time.
-When you're choosing your real estate CRM, make sure there is some kind of a pipeline feature to track where every person is in the general process.
+When you're choosing your real estate CRM, make sure there is some kind of pipeline feature to track leads and customers.
 Not only does this help keep you organized, it allows you to use your time more effectively.
 For example, if you only have an hour you can focus on people that are in one part of the pipeline to try and push the conversation ahead.

-As mentioned earlier, when somebody fills out a contact form on the website, this creates a task for you to follow up with them.
-Knowing that you’re going to choose a CRM with pipeline functionality, you can actually have the contact form create a brand new deal in your pipeline.
+For example, when somebody fills out a contact form on the website, an automation can create a task for you to follow up with them.
+If you’re using a CRM with pipeline functionality, you can actually have the contact form create a brand-new deal in your pipeline as well.

 For even better functionality, you can integrate your CRM with the MLS on your website.
-So when people inquire about a specific property that information can go right into your CRM.
-Be aware that these kinds of real estate CRM integrations typically require a 3rd party tool and/or someone to help you make that connection.
+So when people inquire about a specific property, that information can be added to their contact within your CRM.
+Be aware that these kinds of real estate CRM integrations typically require a third-party tool and/or someone to help you make that connection.

 Automation doesn't end with the initial inquiry.
 Not by a long shot.

-If your CRM can schedule appointments, then you can most likely automate around that whole experience.
-For example, after somebody fills out the contact form on your website you can give them the link to book on your calendar.
+If your CRM can schedule appointments, then you can most likely automate the whole customer experience.
+For example, after somebody fills out the contact form on your website, you can give them the link to book on your calendar.
 If they don't book right away, you can send a follow-up email reminding them about your calendar.

-Once they book an appointment you can have the system send a confirmation email and text.
-You can even send reminders leading up to the appointment.
-All along the way, this information will go onto their record in your real estate CRM.
+Once they book an appointment, you can have the system send a confirmation email and text.
+You can even send reminders leading up to the appointment, knowing every bit of this information will go into their contact record in your real estate CRM.

 Remember the pipeline stuff from earlier?
 Well, once you have your pipeline stages defined you can now build automation to supplement those stages.

-For example, you can have a stage for when the paperwork is out and being signed.
-When you move somebody into that stage, this could trigger some basic automation that follows up with people automatically.
-Some simple emails and text messages to touch base and make sure that everything is okay.
-As soon as you move them out of that stage, that series of messages will stop.
+You can also have automations for when client paperwork is out and being signed.
+When you move somebody into that stage, this could trigger some basic automation that follows up with simple emails and text messages.
+As soon as the papers are signed and sent back to you, this series of messages can cease.

-Lastly, no conversation about a real estate CRM software would be complete without talking about the ability to manage various lists.
+No conversation about real estate CRM software would be complete without talking about the ability to manage various lists.
 As mentioned in the beginning, there are many people involved in a real estate transaction.
-To really unleash the power of your real estate CRM, make sure you're keeping a separate list of the various relationships that you manage, not just buyers and sellers.
-Don't forget about all the bank people, all the contractors, and all the people that you rely on to do what you do.
+To truly unleash the power of your real estate CRM, you’ll want to keep separate lists for various relationships that you manage — not just buyers and sellers.
+This includes bankers, title companies, inspectors, contractors and so much more.

 Want to explore if Keap is the best real estate CRM for you?
 Try a free 14-day trial!